Showing posts with label Sabbath keeping. Show all posts

 Five Things the Messiah Taught About the Sabbath

-Let's talk about Acts 15!
+This post addresses Acts 15 and the laws that were given to new believers by the Jerusalem Council.
 I have heard so many people use this passage to say the commandments have been done away with, or that we don't need to bother with the rest of Scripture's instructions as long as we stick to these four things:

 "Therefore I judge that we should not trouble those from among the nations who are turning to YHWH, but that we should write to them to abstain from the defilements of idols, and from whoring, and from what is strangled, and from blood." -Acts 15:19-20